 The Eugene School of Karate was started in the fall of 1992 by Albert Roy.
 He trained and taught for his instructor Morris Mack, in Yakima, Washington, for many years before moving to the Eugene-Springfield area to continue his post-graduate work.

 Albert has a master’s degree in teaching methodologies, a B.A. in school health education, and a B.S. in physical education.
-He has over 43 years of experience training, teaching, coaching, competing, and refereeing at both the local and international level.
+He has over 46 years of experience training, teaching, coaching, competing, and refereeing at the local, national, and international levels.
 In addition, he and his staff are certified in first aid and CPR for your safety.

 The Eugene of School Karate was birthed out of a desire to build a karate school on values such as education, value, innovation, quality and passion.
 These guiding values have helped the school develop a successful and unique style of student-centered instruction where classes are taught in a respectful and caring matter.

 With the advent of Gichin Funakoshi’s introduction of Okinawan Karate to Japan in the early 1920’s, the popularity of karate began to grow.
 Soon, other Okinawan masters began to travel to Japan to proliferate their arts.
 One such man was Kanken Toyama, whose Okinawan name was Kanken Oyadamari.
 A school teacher by profession, Toyama’s chosen avocation was the instruction of karate.
 He started his karate training at the age of 9 with a master named Itarashiki.
 His major teacher was the famous Itosu Yasutsune, with whom Toyama studied for 18 years.